AEGIS

 The human gate — nothing writes to memory without your OK

 For each catch, you decide whether it belongs in your business's permanent knowledge.
 Click Accept and it goes into Memoria.
-Scroll past it and it doesn't.
-This gate is non-negotiable: AEGIS will never decide on its own what is strategically important about your business.
+Ignore it and it does not.
+This gate is non-negotiable: AEGIS will not decide on its own what is strategically important.
 That judgment stays with you.
-Not because we couldn't automate it — because institutional knowledge without human oversight isn't institutional knowledge, it's hallucination at scale.

 Under the hood

-Clicking Accept calls POST /skills/opportunity-radar/acceptaccept_radar_item() in skill_routes.py.
-This is the contractual governance boundary defined in the AEGIS Founding Contract §III.
-Items are blocked from acceptance if they are: setup gaps (matched by _SETUP_GAP_MARKERS), missing required evidence fields, or lacking a valid section classification.
-Only items that pass all validation checks proceed to Memoria writeback.
+Clicking Accept calls the approval flow for the Radar item.
+Items are blocked from acceptance if they are setup gaps, missing evidence, or lack a valid section classification.
+Only items that pass validation proceed to Memoria writeback.

 04